 The walking movement has many tools and resources at its disposal to engage, educate, and mobilize its members.
-Here how communities and organizations are using technology to create to get individuals physically, mentally, and socially active.
+Here how communities and organizations are using technology to get individuals physically, mentally, and socially active.

 For more information on the individual presentations of this session, click on the links below.